pvnovarese/jenkins-grype-jira/README.md

-# Demo: Integrating Jenkins with Grype
+# Demo: Integrating Anchore, Jenkins, and Jira

-This is a very rough demo of integrating Grype with Jenkins.
-If you don't know what Grype is, read up here: https://github.com/anchore/grype
+This is a very rough demo of integrating Jenkins, Anchore, and Jira.

 ## Part 1: Jenkins Setup